 The wetlands of Grenadier Pond and the Duck Ponds are important remnants of Toronto’s once-extensive lakeshore marshes.
-A century ago, the entire shoreline was lush with marsh, sheltering many species of waterfowl, fish and amphibians as well as aquatic mammals.
-Development in and around High Park has taken its toll, but more recent restoration efforts are showing positive results.
+Over a century ago, the entire shoreline was lush with marsh, sheltering many species of waterfowl, fish and amphibians as well as aquatic mammals.
+Development in and around High Park has taken its toll, but restoration efforts have shown some positive results.

 The construction of the rail and road corridor to the south in 1853 cut the land that became High Park off from Lake Ontario and disturbed the natural linkages between its ponds, marshes and creeks and the lake.
 The large marsh that once rimmed the southern end of the pond was entirely destroyed when it was filled in to build the Queensway roadway in the late 1950s.

 Over the years much of High Park’s natural shorelines were altered by filling, hardening and replacement of native vegetation with turf grass.
 In the 1950s close to half of the natural shoreline edge of Grenadier Pond was replaced by a concrete curb and manicured turf grass.
 Shoreline vegetation and the gradually sloping “littoral zone”, the most productive part of an aquatic ecosystem, were lost.

 The water quality of High Park's ponds declined, largely because of storm-sewer runoff that brought in fertilizers, road salts and other contaminants from the surrounding neighbourhood.
 The prolific droppings of Canada geese also overloaded the water with nutrients such as phosphorus, causing algae to flourish.

 Starting in the 1990s, a number of steps have been taken to improve the health of High Park’s aquatic system.
 These include: